vyfor/cord.nvim/.github/wiki/FAQ.md

 > ### Q: Do I need to install Rust to use Cord?

 Nope, you don't need Rust anymore!
-We made it easier.
-Cord will automatically download the necessary server component from GitHub.
+Cord will automatically download the necessary server binary from GitHub.
 If you want to build the binary from source, refer to [this](./Build.md) page.

 > ### Q: How to see the logs?